BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_standard_client_request.md

 **This GitHub request process is only applicable for teams looking for integration with BCeID through Pathfinder SSO.**

-If you only need IDIR login, use the [Pathfinder SSO Client Request Web App](https://bcgov.github.io/sso-requests/).
+If you only need IDIR login, use the [Common hosted Single Sign on (CSS)App](https://bcgov.github.io/sso-requests/).
 If you are looking for integration for IDIR login the process is completely self-serve and takes only minutes.
 You will need an IDIR to log in and you _should_ be a product owner, product admin, or team lead for a project.
 Once the automated provisioning is complete, your client details will be available securely through the web app.

 **If you have an urgent request, please contact the Pathfinder SSO Product Owner at bcgov.sso@gov.bc.ca**